 (6) As part of its approval under this rule, the department may require the facility to conduct groundwater sampling and monitoring, and submit analytical results to the department.

-(7) The department may prohibit the use of infiltration to soil as a method for managing leachate or stormwater, for some or all actions, in some or all areas of a composting facility, if based on the factors in OAR 340-096-0080 and any other information available to the department, the department determines that infiltration at a facility is likely to cause an adverse impact to groundwater under OAR 340 Division 40.
+(7) The department may prohibit the use of infiltration to soil as a method for managing leachate, liquid digestate, or stormwater, for some or all actions, in some or all areas of a composting facility, if based on the factors in OAR 340-096-0080 and any other information available to the department, the department determines that infiltration at a facility is likely to cause an adverse impact to groundwater under OAR 340 Division 40.
 The department may require the facility to conduct operations on protective surfaces to prevent such impacts.
 Any such protective surface must comply with OAR 340-096-0130(8).

 (8) Any infiltration method that is an Underground Injection Control, as defined in OAR chapter 340, division 44, must comply with that Division.